tnguyenv/NaviSearch-Webpage/index.md

 ## Top 3 performers will receive cash prizes!
 $30 for the winner and $10 for the 1st and 2nd runner-up.
 Score board will be updated daily.
+If you win a prize, we will let you know via email.

 ### Scoreboard